- My dishwasher does not drain the water out.

 - Bottom Rack -Large items such as broiler pans and cookie sheets should go along the sides.

-- Load platters, pots and bowls along the sides, in corners, or in the back, and at an angle so that water can come up, in and around them.
+- Load platters, pots and bowls along the sides, in corners, or in the back, and at an angle so that water can

 - On most models, a wash tower rises through the center of the bottom rack during the cycle.
-Do not block the circular opening through which this tower rises.
+Do not block the

 - Some models have a mid-level spray arm - it is important not to block this arm.
-Spin the spray arm before each load to make sure it is free to rotate.
+Spin the spray arm before

 - The entering water must be at least 120 degrees Fahrenheit and not more than 150 degrees Fahrenheit.

-- The water temperature can be checked with a candy or meat thermometer by turning on the faucet nearest the dishwasher.
-Place the thermometer in a glass and let the water run into the glass until the temperature stops rising.
+- The water temperature can be checked with a candy or meat thermometer by turning on the faucet nearest the

 - Let the water run in the sink until it gets hot before you start the dishwasher.